Our Approach to Corporate Governance

 Corporate Auditor System and the Status of Audits

-As being independent from the Board of Directors, corporate auditors have conducted audits on such matters as the directors’ performance of duties, internal corporate control, business performance, and financial status through such means pursuant to law and ordinance as requesting reports on MCI’s businesses, exercising its authority in the election and dismissal of accounting auditors, and investigating the status of operations and assets.
-Precisely, the full-time corporate auditors attend not only the meetings of the Board of Directors but important meetings of MCI such as Management Committee, have regular meetings with the president and others to exchange opinions and officially receive and check the final-decision documents of executive directors and records of important meetings.
-Furthermore, the three outside corporate auditors periodically exchange opinions with the president and others, and auditor audits are attended by three outside corporate auditors, as necessary, who make statements based on their extensive experience and broad knowledge.
-Outside Corporate Auditor Katsuyoshi Shinbo has been widely experienced as an attorney for many years and has extensive knowledge and insights on compliance and risk management.
-Outside Corporate Auditor Shozo Tokuda has been widely experienced from affairs as a certified public accountant for many years and has extensive knowledge and insights on finance and accounting.
-Outside Corporate Auditor Mikio Fujitsuka has been widely experienced as a manager and CFO of a listed company and has extensive knowledge and insights on finance and accounting.
+As being independent from the Board of Directors, corporate auditors have conducted audits on such matters as the members of the board’s performance of duties, internal corporate control, business performance, and financial status through such means pursuant to law and ordinance as requesting reports on MCI’s businesses, exercising its authority in the election and dismissal of accounting auditors, and investigating the status of operations and assets.
+Specifically, the fulltime corporate auditors attend not only the meetings of the Board of Directors but important meetings of MCI such as Management Committee, in addition to have regular meetings with the president and others to exchange opinions.
+They also officially receive and check the final-decision documents of executive directors and records of important meetings and hear reports and explanations from each division.
+In addition, the corporate auditor audits are attended by three outside corporate auditors, as necessary, who make statements based on their extensive experience and broad knowledge.
+Outside Corporate Auditor SHINBO Katsuyoshi has been widely experienced as an attorney for many years and has extensive knowledge and insights on compliance and risk management.

-Name Attendance Key matters for consideration
+NameAttendanceKey matters for consideration

-the full-time corporate auditors ISAYAMA Shigeru 17/17 In addition to matters related to the operational status stated above in the “Corporate Governance Framework,” matters such as the construction of internal control systems and their operational status, the status of directors’ performance of duties, and the assessment of and whether or not to re-elect accounting auditors are being considered.
+the full-time corporate auditorsKUBO Masaharu16/16In addition to matters related to the operational status stated above in the “Corporate Governance Framework,” matters such as the construction of internal control systems and their operational status, the status of directors’ performance of duties, and the assessment of and whether or not to re-elect accounting auditors are being considered.

-the outside corporate auditors SHINBO Katsuyoshi 17/17
+the outside corporate auditorsSHINBO Katsuyoshi16/16

 Furthermore, corporate auditors also exchange opinions with accounting auditors and the Internal Control Division regarding annual audit plans and audit results, and coordinate with one another and conduct audits, whilst ensuring that their respective auditing activities remain independent.